AfridShaik/Sdlc_24_LTTS-Folks/1. Requirements/README.md

 | L_3 | In this Student Management System project, user can create, display, search, modify and delete student record from a file and this all data is represented by Low level Design Through diagrams. | Techincal | TBD-S1 |

-## To RUN Project on console enter username and password
-## Username: ltts folks
-## Password: ltts folks